January 27, 2022

 is a bounty hunter who attacks Mighty Max while cruising on his Space Surfer.

 , also known as Dr. Scorpio, is another one of Skullmaster’s minions.
-He’s also the keeper of the Toxic Mine and rides around on his Scorpobot, a giant scorpion robot.
+He’s also the keeper of the Toxic Mine and rides around on his Scorpobot – a giant scorpion robot in case its name wasn’t clear enough.

 is the Mummy King and an inhabitant of the Palace of Poison who rose from his sarcophagus to attack Max.

 is Lava Lord’s insane creation.
-Half rock and half robot, it is on a mission to turn Max into mincemeat.
-There are a few Mighty Max Blasts Magnus Bluebird 1993 vintage boxed toys floating around the internet – if you’re interested.
+Half rock and half robot, it’s on a mission to turn Max into mincemeat!

-The original Mighty Max toy line mainly consisted of “Doom Zones” and “Horror Heads.”
-Still, as the toy progressed, toymakers introduced several larger Mighty Max playsets, Mighty Max “Monster Heads” and eventually “Dread Heads” and “Shrunken Heads.”
+The original Mighty Max toy line mainly consisted of “Doom Zones” and “Horror Heads” – both of which are very fondly remembered.
+As the toy progressed, toymakers introduced several larger Mighty Max playsets, Mighty Max “Monster Heads” and eventually “Dread Heads” and “Shrunken Heads”.
+Did they defeat the purpose of the original pocket-sized playsets?
+Maybe, but the extra detail and playability were awesome.

-Later Doom Zone Series 1 and Series 2 editions came with a bonus Dread Head or a Norman figure.
+Later Doom Zone Series 1 and Series 2 editions came with a bonus Dread Head or a Norman figure, which added a ton of value to the package.

 – This particular Doom Zone with an Egyptian theme always comes to mind when looking back on Mighty Max toys.
 The Palace of Poison set comes in a shell that resembles a snake, and it was filled with spooky Egyptian paraphernalia like the Dead King Mummy figure.

-– Mighty Max Slays the Doom Dragon boasts a medieval theme complete with figurines of the grand sorcerer Ravendark and the Doom Dragon, who breathes fire – you had to use your imagination on this one.
+– Mighty Max Slays the Doom Dragon boasts a medieval theme complete with figurines of the grand sorcerer Ravendark and the Doom Dragon, who breathes fire.
+You had to use your imagination for the fire-breathing action, unfortunately.

-– Ice Alien has an arctic theme and introduced characters like the Cryogenoid, an ice alien who plans on using Max’s brain to complete his questionable creation, the Iceosaurus.
+– Ice Alien has an arctic theme and introduced characters like the Cryogenoid, an ice alien who plans on using Max’s brain to complete his questionable creation: the Iceosaurus.
+They really went all-in on the ice theme.

-– The totally creepy severed hand with a Mighty Max logo ring still in tow opens up to reveal a spooky graveyard theme filled with skeletons.
+– The totally creepy severed hand featured a Mighty Max logo ring and opened up to reveal a spooky graveyard theme filled with skeletons.

 – One of the last releases in the Series 3 collection, this Doom Zone with a sewer theme includes the evil Rattus, who has begun operating his malicious schemes from the sewer system.
 The set also includes giant, mutated drain creatures like the Arak Nid spider.